 Most home-cooked food is more nutritious and delicious, and it is made with love.
 Pack your lunch and you will not only protect the environment but you’ll save a lot of money!

 Share your opinion and get involved

-Change.org is one of a number of resources for people who want to make their voices heard by policy makers.
+Change.org is one of a number of great organizations available to people who want to make their voices heard by policy makers.
 There are dozens of petitions concerning plastic pollution and many other important issues - environmental and otherwise.
-The Plastic Free Challenge has a number of environmental organization partners who are also working to clean up our earth and educate the public about plastic pollution.
-Get involved in person with your local organizations as well.
+The Plastic Free Challenge does not focus on politics, but rather personal responsibility and each persons ability and responsibility to lead by example.
+We educate the public about plastic pollution.
+Take action and get involved in whatever way suits you the best.